 Living Space Comparisons

-Bethesda Farm has been certified as “Mobile Houses on Pasture” according to Whole Foods Egg Standards.
-Before we look at the requirements for that certification, below is a graphic that visually demonstrates the typical difference in living space for the various “marketing terms” mentioned above.
+Bethesda Farm has been certified as “Mobile Houses on Pasture” (soon to become “Pasture Living”) according to Whole Foods Egg Standards.
+Before we look at the requirements for this certification, below is a graphic that visually demonstrates the typical difference in living space for the various “marketing terms” mentioned above.

 As you can see, there is a wide discrepancy between “cage-free” hens and “pasture-raised” hens.
 But the difference is not only in the amount of space that they receive.
 Cage-free hens, though arguably better off than caged birds, may still never see the sunshine or a blade of grass.